Everybody could use a little Rehab… but that doesn't mean what you think it does.

 Now in its 10th season, the infamously rowdy Rehab pool party at Hard Rock Hotel & Casino remains one of the best and biggest Vegas pool club experiences you could ask for.

-First off, the sprawling Paradise Beach complex where Rehab and HRH's other pool parties take place is a tropical oasis in the middle of the desert.
-It's been recently renovated and upgraded.
+First off, the sprawling Paradise Beach complex where Rehab and HRH's other pool parties -- such as Nectar Saturdays -- take place is a tropical oasis in the middle of the desert.
 That alone should get you excited, but then you have the wild party vibe made famous in three seasons of TruTV's "Rehab: Party at the Hard Rock Hotel," which sweetens the deal.

 The big attraction, of course, is the main pool, where you and what must be hundreds your new closest friends can dance and party while some of the best DJs spin an amped-up mix of pop, hip-hop, Top 40 and more.